6

 Stretching

-Inflexibility is a significant component of upper cross syndrome, so stretching exercises can help alleviate symptoms and correct muscle imbalances.
+Inflexibility is a significant component of upper cross syndrome, so stretching exercises can help alleviate symptoms, improve flexibility, and correct muscle imbalances.
 Pectoralis major, anterior neck, levator scapulae, and upper trapezius stretching exercises can effectively relieve tension down the stiff arm of the “X.”

 Strengthening